msobanjo/courseware/topics/terraform/modules/providers/README.md

 Each required plugin corresponds to a provider block in your configuration.

-If you try to run, plan or apply <Something?> without having Terraform download the plugins you will get a nasty error message telling you to initialize the plugins.
+If you try to run, **plan** or **apply** stages without having the provider plugins, you will get an error message telling you to initialize the plugins.

 You initialize Terraform by running the `terraform init` command.